Resolving Application Dependencies with Git Submodules

 $ git add app/vendor/directory

 A downside of this approach is that it requires a manual download and copy process when the external library is updated.
-However, for a external resource that changes very slowly, or that you don’t want to introduce changes from, this is an option.
+However, for an external resource that changes slowly or one that you don’t want to introduce changes from, this approach is an option.